AgentMC/Sao19/Translate/En/Part6.md

 Ronye repeated that shaking her head again and again, trying to comprehend such speed.

-_Now I understand, yes, if the machine dragon can fly that fast and far away from the ground ── it would take just half a day to arrive to Obsidia Castle that lies in 3,000 kilometers away.
+_Now I understand, yes, if the machine dragon can fly that fast and far away from the ground ── it would take just half a day to arrive to Obsidia Castle that lies in 3,000 kilolu away.
 Then, there could also be nobody able to attack such a machine dragon soaring at this ridiculous speed.
 And also, beyond that there’s a huge benefit of…_ thinking in such a way, Ronye finally got used to surrounding rhythmic vibrations.

 ***